GUIDE

 Notes on Using This Guide

-This guide only covers county and city minimum wage rates for large employers that update Jan.
-1, 2024.
-State wage rates are not included, nor are county and city wage rates that updated at other times of the year.
+This guide only covers county and city minimum wage rates for large employers that update January 1, 2025.

-Employers should note that some jurisdictions whose rates updated on Jan.
-1, 2023, will not update at the start of 2024.
-Also, some local laws have been preempted by higher rates at the state level and are not included here.
+Please note: some local laws have been preempted by higher rates at the state level and are not included here.

-Remember, your locations may be required to pay a different wage, depending on factors such as:
+Lastly, please note that your locations may be required to pay a different wage, depending on factors such as:

 - Industry/sub-industry